 Number of participants with cardiovascular and kidney outcomes.

-Clinical events from baseline to 6 months after renal artery stenting compared with optimal medical treatment alone.
-Clinical events are defined using the same criteria as in the Cardiovascular Outcomes in Renal Atherosclerotic Lesions (CORAL) study except for progressive renal insufficiency (in the CORAL study defined as a reduction from baseline of 30% or more in the estimated GFR).
-Clinical events included in the composite endpoint from baseline to 6-month follow-up: 1.
+Clinical events from baseline to 6 months after renal artery stenting, compared with clinical events in the sham control group.
+Clinical events are defined using the same criteria as in the Cardiovascular Outcomes in Renal Atherosclerotic Lesions (CORAL) trial, except for progressive renal insufficiency (defined in CORAL as a reduction from baseline of 30% or more in estimated GFR).
+Clinical events included in the composite endpoint from baseline to 6-month follow-up are: 1.
 Death from cardiovascular causes 2.
 Death from renal causes 3.
 Stroke 4.
 Myocardial infarction 5.
 Hospitalization for congestive heart failure 6.
 Progressive renal insufficiency (a reduction from baseline of 50% or more in estimated GFR) 7.
 Permanent renal-replacement therapy Only the first event per participant is included in the composite.

 Time frame: From baseline to 6 months after PTRA/sham.